 For hard copies of the directories, you can go to the Mid-Continent Public Library's new Genealogy Center located at: 3440 S. Lee's Summit Road, Independence, MO 64055, 816.252.7228 or check out their web site at: http://www.mcpl.lib.mo.us/genlh/ for additional location information or contact the Jackson County Historical Society at: http://www.jchs.org/ or call David W. Jackson, Archivist at 816.252.7454.

 Plat books are maps that document property ownership.
 A typical plat book is published by county with a map printed for each township.
 Each township map is further subdivided to indicate who owns property.
 In some instances plat books will also include markings of where buildings/structures existed.
 A plat book is a convenient tool to determine ownership of a particular piece of land and, if one is particularly lucky, to ascertain if a building/structure happened to be standing somewhere on the land as of the date the book was published.
 To access plat books on-line go to: http://www.jacksongov.org/content/1177/1251/1655/default.aspx

 The most likely resources of information about your house are listed above.
 There are, however, a number of other sources that may help you learn more about your house and the people who lived in it.
-Any volume that discusses genealogical research can give you ideas about how you might learn more about the people who previously lived in your house.
-Typical sources would include seeking out family papers written by those who previously lived in the house found in libraries or archives, researching newspaper articles, and searching for historic photographs in libraries, archives, or local historical societies that might document the house's exterior.
+If you know the surname of those who previously lived in the house, genealogical research may help.
+For documentation on the exterior of the house, try family collections, newspaper articles, and historic photographs in libraries, archives, or local historical societies.
 If your property dates back to the late 19th century you may also wish to consult the Illustrated Historical Atlas of Jackson County, Missouri (Brink, McDonough, & Co., 1877-re-printed by the Jackson County Historical Society, 2007).